Capilano Suspension Bridge Complete Guide

 1. Walk the Suspension Bridge

 The highlight of the park is, of course, the suspension bridge.
 At 450 feet long, you have a nice long walk across the river.
 Feel free to stop and look at the river below.
-The cable bridge is strong enough to hold a 747 fully-loaded airliner!
+If you’re feeling nervous, just remember that the cable bridge is strong enough to hold a 747 fully-loaded airliner!
+I’m not afraid of heights, so I didn’t find this bridge scary to cross.
+However, if you are afraid of heights, I definitely think it’s worth walking across so that you can see the attractions on the other side of the river.
+As a mom, I just recommend that you carefully watch your children.

 Capilano Suspension Bridge